TGGamer1/Dots/README.md

 - For multi-user setups (like Nix), packages may need to be installed per-user.

 - Scripts are to be run one at a time through bootstrap.sh.
-If the user wishes he may run them manually.
+If the user wishes he may run them manually **but** it is not recommanded as it will break some things.

+- **The user is expected to backup important files beforehand**

 - The `home/shellconf/alias` file should be edited according to the user's liking, containing only `alias` definitions as it is sourced by `bash`, `zsh` and `fish` which use different syntax for functions.

 - Oh-My-Zsh should be installed by the user prior to running `setup_shell.sh`.

 <div align="center">
-    <h3>• Enjoy your setup! 🚀 •</h3>
+    <h3> Enjoy your setup! 🚀 </h3>
     <h4></h4>
 </div>